Benny7075/DST_Assessment_0/README.md

 ## Evidence

-Our working is shown in our own directories,
+Our working is shown in our own directories.

-* RachelR/test.Rmd
-* PeterP/work.ipynb

-Rachel R wrote the R analysis, Peter P wrote the Python analysis, and we wrote the Data processing and wrapup together after examination of the whole analysis.

 ## Reflections